 Clinical Experience Rotation

 The training-based experience involves the provision of psychological services to a range of medical services across this tertiary care center and its clinics.
 Staff and trainees are responsible for providing psychological assessments, interventions, and consultations for patients with a variety of acute and chronic medical problems.
-Fellows provide bedside services to patients in the hospital setting and also provide outpatient evaluation and longer-term assessment services.
-Patients range in age from 17-100 on this service.
+Fellows provide bedside services to patients in the hospital setting and also provide outpatient evaluation and longer-term intervention services.
+Pediatric patients range in age from birth to 18; adult patients range in age from 18-100.

 Further, a wide range of patient diagnoses and referral questions are presented.
-As a large component of this experience, fellows provide psychological consultation to a variety of medical teams, and learn to work collaboratively and efficiently with a number of different medical staff including physicians, nurses, rehabilitation therapists, nutritionists, pharmacists, social workers and pastoral care providers.
+As a large component of this experience, fellows provide psychological consultation to a variety of medical teams, and learn to work collaboratively and efficiently with a number of different medical staff including physicians, nurses, rehabilitation therapists, nutritionists, pharmacists, social workers, child life and pastoral care providers.

-Over 160 new referrals are received per month, and thus, fellows develop an appreciation for the important role of psychology in assisting in the treatment of a multitude of patient diagnoses.
+The inpatient Health Psychology Service is well-used in both hospitals, and fellows develop an ability to work within a fast-paced environment.
+They also develop an appreciation for the important role of psychology in assisting in the treatment of a multitude of patient diagnoses.

-Fellows will spend approximately 80 percent of their time on the inpatient service.
-As a secondary rotation (20 percent of their time), fellows will have the opportunity to focus on specialty areas in health psychology.
-The determination of this rotation will be based upon each fellow’s stated interest and training background, availability of the rotation in any given training year, and the approval of the Director of Training.
-Within the Medical-Surgical service, fellows will have the opportunity to work in the following:
+Fellows spend 80 percent of their time on the inpatient service.
+As a secondary rotation (20 percent), fellows have the opportunity to focus on specialty areas in health psychology.
+The determination of this rotation will be based upon each fellow’s stated interest and training background, availability of the rotation in any given training year and the approval of the Director of Training.

 Primary Track (80 percent time)